 Below is a graph to show the rainfall in the River Ouse area compared to the long term average from May 2024 to September 2025.

-As of today, to fill Ardingly Reservoir will mean we need at least 80 per cent of average rainfall from now until the end of the year.
+To fill Ardingly Reservoir at least 80 per cent of average rainfall is needed from now until February 2026.
 Forecasts currently suggest this level of rain will not be coming any time soon.

 As you may know, Ardingly Reservoir provides a release of water, called the compensation release, into the Shell Brook (the stream which flows into the River Ouse) to compensate for the dam that was built to store water in the reservoir.
 Under our Drought Permit, which has already been granted, we have decreased the compensation release from four million litres a day, to one million litres a day, closer to the flow that would be there naturally at this time of the year.